searles/parsing/tutorial.md

 class BinNode(stream: ParserStream, val op: Op, val arg0: AstNode, val arg1: AstNode): AstNode(stream)
 ~~~

-## Inverting a `Mapping`
+## Inverting a Mapping

-Mappings become invertible by overriding the optional method `left`.
-This method
+To invert mappings we need to implement the optional method `left`.
-should be the exact opposite of the `parse`-method.
-The names of these method
-originate from `Reducer` which is implemented by `Mapping`.
+The names of these method originate from `Reducer` which is implemented by

-`left` must return `null` if the value in `result` cannot be inverted by
+`Mapping`.
+The method `left` must return `null` if the value in `result` is not
-the Mapping.
+an image of the mapping, and otherwise undo the `parse`-method.

 ~~~ kotlin
     val numMapping = object: Mapping<CharSequence, AstNode> {